 Other

 The Other category is generally used for items that do not fall into the categories listed above.
-Examples of such items may include telephone charges, printing/publication, postage, stipends, and fees.
-(In some larger projects, items in the "Other" category may be established as stand alone categories)
+Examples of such items may include telephone charges, printing/publication, postage, stipends, and fees (in some larger projects, items in the "Other" category may be established as stand alone categories).
+(Also, facilities and admin. costs)

 Indirect Costs

-Indirect costs are costs attributable to facilities and services provided by the university such as administrative services, building space, utilities, janitorial services, and libraries.
-Most private sponsors publish an indirect cost policy while government agencies accept a negotiated indirect cost rate established for SUNY New Paltz.
-See table for current rates.
+Indirect costs (IDC) are costs attributable to facilities and services provided by the university such as administrative services, building space, utilities, janitorial services, and libraries.
+Most private sponsors publish an indirect cost policy while government agencies accept a negotiated indirect cost rate established for New Paltz.

 Other